-Gilchrist Hospice Care is appropriate for any Central Maryland resident diagnosed with a life-limiting illness whose life expectancy is measured in months rather than years, and whose primary goal has shifted to comfort-oriented care.
+Gilchrist is appropriate for any Central Maryland resident diagnosed with a life-limiting illness and whose life expectancy is measured in months rather than years.
+In addition, the primary goal of care shifts to comfort-oriented care.
 Hospice care may be provided to children as well as adults.

 Home Care – We work with you to ensure your loved one is able to remain at home.

-Residential Community Care – Our hospice care can complement the services you already receive at your assisted living, long-term care, or skilled nursing facility.
+Residential Community Care – Our services can complement the care you already receive at your assisted living, long-term care, or skilled nursing facility.

 Gilchrist Kids – Gilchrist Kids provides end-of-life care for infants, children and young adults, as well as perinatal support for parents-to-be who have learned that their unborn child may have an incurable illness.